Along with the Holy Spirit prayer, the prayer of Psalm 23 is one of my favourite prayers.

 "I fear no ill, for thou art with me."

-Move from Psalm 23 to a List of Prayers on a-spiritual-journey-of-healing.com
+Click on the link below to move to a complete List of Prayers on a-spiritual-journey-of-healing.com